Ezequiel92/GADGETPlotting/README.md

 There are four tiers of functions:

 - Auxiliary functions (`src/auxiliary.jl`): These are only for internal use.
-They do soma data processing.
+All but `makeVideo` are pure functions that do soma data processing.
 - Data acquisition functions (`src/data_acquisition.jl`): These are only for internal use.
-They take the raw data, apply some transformation (e.g. units) and return it as a familiar data structure.
+They take the location of the raw data, apply some transformation (e.g. units) and return it inside a familiar data structure.
 - Plotting functions (`src/plotting.jl`): These are exported.
-They take data in the format returned by the data acquisition functions and return plot objects.
+These are pure functions that the take data in the format outputted by the data acquisition functions and return plot objects.
+They do all the data processing necessary to produce the plot, but the unit conversions.
+They will plot with the units selected when the data acquisition functions were called.
 - Pipeline functions (`src/pipelines.jl`): These are exported.
+These function run a whole pipeline, from raw data to final plot.
 They take the location of the snapshot files and some configuration parameters, and produce a series of plots/GIFs/videos as a result.
 By default, some of these functions may produce a large number of images (but it can be configured to do less), and they may take a long time to run, especially if the function uses the `pgfplotsx` backend of [Plots.jl](https://github.com/JuliaPlots/Plots.jl).

 ## PGFPlotsX backend